viralp/VESI-VLASS-Extended-Source-Imaging-Project/README.md

 2, Download data from NRAO archive "https://data.nrao.edu/portal/" by selecting the "Archive Filename" option.

 3, Download all files into the same directory.
-Edit the "VLASS_awp_joint_run.py" script, add ms names in it (under the "vis_list"), select the required options with "True" or "False" (under the "processing_flags") and execute the script with CASA (6.7) as
+Edit the "VLASS_awp_joint_parameters.py" script, add ms names in it (under the "vis_list"), select the required options with "True" or "False" (under the "processing_flags") and execute the script with CASA (6.7) as

 > casa --nologger -c VLASS_awp_joint_run.py

+One might need to install following packages in CASA

+> CASA --nologger
+> !pip3 install --user scikit-image radio-beam reproject opencv-python

+4, Run on the NRAO luster - Add following into sbatch script

+> xvfb-run -d /lustre/aoc/users/vparekh/CASA/casa-6.7.0-31-py3.10.el8/bin/casa --nologger -c VLASS_awp_joint_run.py (CASA with pre-installed packages)

 ## Processing Steps